Sara Eatherton-Goff

 "We should get together soon."

-Words I've yearned to hear yet simultaneously dreaded.
+Words I've yearned to hear yet simultaneously dread.

 I've grown accustomed to this antisocial lifestyle.
-I've desperately wanted more time to write, but the idea of going back to the way things were (before my children are vaccinated, at least) is also a bit terrifying.
+I've desperately wanted more time to write, but the idea of going back to the way things were in the Before Times is also a bit terrifying.

-Over my month-long hiatus I got into a better routine with my plants; almost got my kids caught up with all their school projects and even my home projects for them; got fully vaccinated (yay); and probably started around forty musings, all left unfinished from each interruption I was seemingly unable to recover from.
+Over my month-long hiatus, I got into a better routine with my plants; almost got my kids caught up with all their school projects, and even my home projects for them; got fully vaccinated against COVID-19 (yay); and probably started around forty musings, all left unfinished from each interruption I was seemingly unable to recover from.

 I'll hopefully be able to write more and socialize safely with fellow vaccinated friends.